amaljoseph/RASA-chatbot-to-query-WALS-Online-database-German/README.md

 About
 ------------------
-A basic chatbot using Rasa for accessing info about languages from the [World Atlas of Languages](https://wals.info/) data.
+A basic chatbot using Rasa for accessing info about languages from the [World Atlas of Languages](https://wals.info/) data in German.
 This chatbot is built as part of the NLP course for [Plaksha University](https://plaksha.org/) taught by [Monojit Choudhary](https://www.microsoft.com/en-us/research/people/monojitc/).

-**[Please take help of course TA for any doubts]**

-**[This is the complete version that can be used to just start chatting with the chatbot (has all the prerequisite code).]**

 Installation
 ------------------